TLS inspection

 Enter a description for the policy.

-After you configure the parameters, click Next to go to the Configure Inspection Range step.
-Note that the policy is created and saved after this step is complete.
+After configuring the parameters, click Next to proceed to the Configure Inspection Range step.
+The policy is created and saved when you proceed to the next step.

 2. Configure Inspection Range.